 Appropriate attention (and action) needs to be given to employees who left the company in bad faith.
 These employees are those who

-At these situations. employer is at the disadvantaged because the civil liability is not a good deterrent.
-Employees do not mind the risk and the corresponding consequence to them is bearable.
+But employer might be at the disadvantage because civil liability is not a good deterrent to some ex-employees who do not mind the risk.
+The corresponding consequence to them is bearable.

 And…

-It may also help if the policy can clarify when a clearance should be processed (during rendering or after separation) and by whom (concerned employee, hr or accounting/payroll).
-What to do in situations when employee is not cooperating in the clearance process.
-And the steps required by law to proceed deducting from the employee’s final pay the monetary equivalent of the uncleared accountabilities when employee is not cooperating in the clearance process.
+It may also help if the policy can clarify when a clearance should be processed (during rendering or after separation) and by whom (concerned employee, hr, or accounting/payroll).
+What to do in situations when an employee is not cooperating in the clearance process.
+And the steps required by law to proceed deducting from the employee’s final pay the monetary equivalent of the uncleared accountabilities.

 You can download your copy of LA 06 s.2020 at DOLE website.